 Here is the list

-Some might think that maybe we should only do one or the other, new drug, new vitamins at a time but I decided that sense she will have to stop RVT 101 within the a year I might as well try everything available.
+Some might think that maybe we should only do one or the other, new drug, new vitamins at a time but I decided that since she will have to stop RVT 101 within the a year I might as well try everything available.
 Digestive system seems to handling the new regime well.
 Time shall tell.

 After that series they offered a short book offering some other ideas to improve ones life dealing with this disease.
 I have not but will read the book in the near future and offer it here.